1. What is the breed mix of the Stabiliser® ?

 Economically Relevant Traits included in £Profit:-

-Birth weight, yearling weight, weaning weight, average daily gain, carcass weight, milk production, feed intake, feed to gain, net feed efficiency, mature cow weight, cow fertility, scrotal circumference, muscle yield, fat depth and intra-muscular fat.
+Birth weight, weaning weight, yearling weight, milk production, dry matter feed intake, feed to gain, mature cow weight, scrotal circumference, eye muscle area, rib fat and intra-muscular fat.

 Can't find the answer you're looking for?Contact Us